Me Before You (novel): Plot

 Louisa continues seeing her longtime boyfriend of 7 years, Patrick, though they eventually break up due to her relationship with Will.
 Meanwhile, Louisa's father loses his job, causing more financial difficulties.
-Steven Traynor offers Mr. Clark a position.
+Steven Traynor, Will's father, offers Mr. Clark a position.
 Louisa realizes that Will is trying to help her secure her freedom from her family.
 The two attend Alicia and Rupert's wedding where they dance and flirt.
 Will tells Louisa that she is the only reason he wakes in the morning.

 Louisa convinces Will to go on a holiday with her, but before they can leave, Will contracts near-fatal pneumonia.
 Louisa cancels the plans for a whirlwind trip.
 Instead, she takes Will to the island of Mauritius.
 The night before returning home, Louisa tells Will that she loves him.
 Will says he wants to confide something, but she admits that she already knows about his plans with Dignitas.
 Will says their time together has been special, but he cannot bear to live in a wheelchair.
 He will be following through with his plans.
 Angry and hurt, Louisa storms off and does not speak to him for the remainder of the trip.
 When they return home, Will's parents are pleasantly surprised by his good physical condition.
 Louisa, however, resigns as his caretaker, and they understand that Will intends to end his life.

 Back at home Louisa is miserable and her mother is outraged when Louisa tells them everything about Will.
 The media and journalists arrive at the house having been tipped off by Patrick and the family become isolated.
 Treena then finds a message from Camilla Traynor requesting Louisa to come to Switzerland.
 Louisa accepts despite her mother forbidding it and flies out to see Will.
 Once reunited again at the clinic they agree that the past six months have been the best in their lives.
 He dies shortly after in the clinic, and it is revealed that he left Louisa a considerable inheritance, meant to continue her education and to fully experience life.
 The novel ends with Louisa at a café in Paris, reading Will's last words to her in a letter, that tell her to 'live well'.